Sara-Majdi/Cake-Ordering-System/README.md

-# Cake-Ordering-System
+# Cake-Ordering-System :cake:
 The program will first display the menu, allowing user to view the code of cake, flavor of cake available and the prices.
-The system then will prompt user of the cake of their choice.
-Next, the system then will ask for the weight of they cake they prefer and the amount of cake they want.
+The system then will prompt user the cake of their choice.
+Next, the system then will ask the weight of the cake they prefer and the amount of cake they want.
 </br>
 </br>
-The user then have an option to "Add order", "Remove order", "Check Out" and "Cancel Order"
+The user then have an option to "Add order", "Remove order", "Check Out" and "Cancel Order".
 </br>
 </br>
 p/s : Refer to the report provided for more details. ✨